apache/flink/docs/content/docs/deployment/config.md

 In that setup, the config values are used by the TaskManagers to find (and connect to) the JobManager.
 In all highly-available setups, the TaskManagers discover the JobManager via the High-Availability-Service (for example ZooKeeper).

-Setups using resource orchestration frameworks (K8s, Yarn, Mesos) typically use the framework's service discovery facilities.
+Setups using resource orchestration frameworks (K8s, Yarn) typically use the framework's service discovery facilities.

 You do not need to configure any TaskManager hosts and ports, unless the setup requires the use of specific port ranges or specific network interfaces to bind to.